mcollovati/vertx-vaadin/vertx-vaadin/README.md

-# Vertx-Vaadin
+# Vertx-Vaadin-8

+Vertx-Vaadin-8 is an adapter library that allow Vaadin 8.x applications to run on a Vert.x environment.

-Vertx-vaadin projects provides a vert.x verticle that starts a http server and initialize `VertxVaadinService`, a custom implementation of VaadinService.
+Vertx-vaadin provides a Vert.x verticle that starts an http server and initialize `VertxVaadinService`, a custom implementation of VaadinService.

 VertxVaadinService is inspired from VaadinServletService and takes the same configuration parameters in the form